 Used to treat skin cancer, this very precise surgery is sometimes called by its full name, Mohs micrographic surgery.
-Physicians who perform it are specially trained dermatologists with a dermatologist palo alto knowledge of cancer, pathology, and reconstructive surgery.
+Physicians who perform it are specially trained dermatologists with a knowledge of cancer, pathology, and reconstructive surgery.
 Mohs surgery is the 1930s invention of Dr. Frederick Mohs, a University of Wisconsin professor of surgery.

 When Physicians Use Mohs